-3. Implementing Contingencies if the Member Lacks Funds for Room and Board board from capitation revenue shall not be considered a countable expense in developing MCO capitation rates.

-If the member lacks sufficient income available to pay room and board in the facility, the MCO either:

-- a.
-Develops an alternative plan of care to support the member's needs and outcomes; or - b.
-May supplement the member's payment to the facility to make up the shortfall.
-Any MCO supplementation of member payment of room and

-4. Collecting and Giving the Member's Room and Board to the Residential Facility
+- 4. Implementing Contingencies if the Member Lacks Funds for Room and Board If the member lacks sufficient income available to pay room and board in the facility, the MCO either: - a.
+Develop an alternative plan of care to support the member's needs and outcomes; or - b.
+Contribute to the member's payment to the facility to make up the shortfall.
+Any MCO contribution to a member's room and board obligation from capitation revenue shall not be considered a countable expense in developing MCO capitation rates. - 5.
+Collecting and Giving the Member's Room and Board Obligation to the Residential Facility

-The MCO pays the residential facility for the cost of services and supervision.
-The MCO shall also collect the income the member has available to pay for the cost of room and board and give it to the residential facility on behalf of the member.
+The MCO shall collect the member's room and board obligation and give it to the residential facility on behalf of the member.

-5. Sharing Information with Income Maintenance
+6. Sharing Information with Income Maintenance

-The MCO informs the income maintenance agency of the amount of room costs in the facility in which the member will be living.
-That information may be used to determine any allowable excess housing costs that may reduce the income considered available for the member's cost-sharing obligation.
+The MCO shall inform the income maintenance agency of the room portion of the member's room and board obligation.
+The room portion is always the member's obligation minus the maximum SNAP allocation (which is the board portion).
+That information may be used by income maintenance to determine any allowable excess housing costs that may reduce the member's cost-share.

-G. Long-Term Care Functional Screen
+F. Long-Term Care Functional Screen